thirtythreeforty/dpfwebui/README.md

 This project builds on top of the [DPF](http://github.com/DISTRHO/DPF) audio plugin framework to add web-based UI support.
-Plugins can leverage JavaScript and related tech to provide complex user interfaces on either the computer running the plugin or over the local network [²].
+Plugins can leverage JavaScript and related tech to provide complex user interfaces on the computer running the plugin and over the local network [²].

 DSP runs decoupled from the UI and it is implemented by extending the standard DPF `Plugin` C++ class or optionally in [AssemblyScript](https://www.assemblyscript.org).